Loader gif

 File your taxes online with confidence.

-If you make quarterly estimated tax payments to the Internal Revenue Service (IRS), you probably determined at the beginning of the year how much you should pay each quarter.
-You may have even used TaxAct to estimate your tax payments and print vouchers.
+If you are a taxpayer who makes quarterly estimated tax payments to the Internal Revenue Service (IRS), you probably determine how much you should pay each quarter at the beginning of the year.
+You may have even used TaxAct® to estimate your tax payments and print vouchers.

-However, as a self-employed person or independent contractor, your income and expenses during the year may not turn out exactly as planned.
-You may be having a banner year and need to increase your quarterly payments.
-Or your business may be taking longer to get up to speed than you hoped.
-In that case, you may not need to pay as much after all.
+However, as a self-employed person, small business owner, freelancer, or independent contractor, your income and expenses during the year may not always turn out exactly as planned.
+You may be having an unexpected banner year and need to increase your quarterly payments, or maybe your business is taking longer to get up to speed than you hoped, and you may not need to pay as much as you thought.

 How do I know I’m paying the right amount of estimated tax payments?

-To make sure you pay the right amount of estimated taxes, you must keep up with your bookkeeping every quarter – not just at the end of the year.
-If you track your business income and expenses, it’s easy to estimate your tax liability and the correct payment for each quarter.
+If you estimate your quarterly tax liability very carefully, you may need to pay a slightly different dollar amount each quarter.
+To make sure you pay the right amount of estimated taxes, the most important thing is keeping up with your bookkeeping every quarter — not just at the end of the year.
+If you continuously track your business income and expenses, estimating your tax liability and the correct payment for each quarter is easier than you might think.
+For instance, if you overpaid in tax the previous year and anticipate making roughly the same amount this year, you might be able to lower your estimated tax payments this year.

-Better yet, when you keep up with your bookkeeping for tax purposes, you have vital information about your business available to help you make good business decisions all year.
+Better yet, when you keep up with your bookkeeping for tax purposes, you’ll have vital information about your business available to help you make good business decisions all year long.

 How can I make quarterly estimated tax payments easier?

-Can I get money back if I overpaid one quarter?
+Can I get my money back if I overpaid one quarter?

-If you overpay one quarter, you may be able to skip the following estimated tax payment altogether.
+However, if you greatly overpay one quarter, you may be able to skip the following estimated tax payment altogether.
 Your minimum quarterly payments to avoid a penalty are cumulative.
 In other words, if you paid enough in the first quarter to cover both the first and second quarters, you won’t be penalized for not sending a second-quarter payment.

-If you or your spouse also earn income as employees, and you have overpaid your quarterly estimated taxes, you may want to file a new Form W-4.
-Doing so can help temporarily reduce your income tax withholding to make up for the excess payments.
-But, don’t forget to adjust your Form W-4 back to normal when necessary.
+If you or your spouse also earn income as employees and you have overpaid your quarterly estimated taxes, you may want to file a new IRS Form W-4.
+Doing so can help temporarily reduce your income tax withholding to compensate for the excess quarterly payments you made.
+However, if you go this route, don’t forget to adjust your Form W-4 back to normal when necessary.

 This article is for informational purposes only and not legal or financial advice.